anhlpham/PhamItoGRL2018/README.md

 5. GA03_Comb.mat and GA03e_Comb.mat are the model Fe ouput from the Strong scav. + weaker L3 run
 6. GA03_Fe_stronguptake.mat and GA03e_Stronguptake.mat are the model Fe ouput from the Strong uptake run

-The observational and model data are interpolated into the same grid point using the objective mapping method.